No products in the cart.

 Compostable paper stickers

 Plastics are neither truly recyclable (despite the plastics industry’s attempts to convince the public otherwise) nor biodegradable.
 However, for certain applications we have not yet found a better alternative.
-Thus, we do our best to reduce our use of plastics and choose plastics that have the lowest environmental impact.
+Thus, we do our best to reduce our use of plastics, design products that will get multiple uses over a long life (i.e., as opposed to single use plastics), and choose plastics that have the lowest environmental impact.

 PLA bioplastic 3D printing filament